A Robust Similarity Estimator: Appendix

-\textbf{Proof of Proposition} \ref{prop:P3}.
+\textbf{Proof of Proposition} \ref{prop:P4}.
 A probability density function of an elliptically distributed random vector $x\in\mathbb{R}^{n}$ has the form $f_{x}(x)=g(x^{\prime}\Sigma^{-1}x)$ for some non-negative valued $g(t)$.
-Given the homogeneity assumption for variance and correlation, the density can be written as
+Given the homogeneity assumption for scales and correlations, the density can be written as